Craftsman style deck with warm wood tones and detailed railings

 Flow from the House

-The deck should feel like a natural extension of the interior — same sight lines, complementary materials, and a threshold transition that’s seamless rather than abrupt.
+The deck should feel like a natural extension of the interior.
+This could include using the same or similar sight lines and materials as the interior.
+It is best if there is a seamless (rather than abrupt) transition at the threshold.
 Step out, not down.

 02